appinlet/The-Courier-Guy-Shipping-for-WooCommerce/the-courier-guy/readme.txt

 This is the number of copies generated per Waybill print PDF.
 This setting is used in conjunction with a custom Waybill print PDF template.
 The Courier Guy cannot guarantee that the generic Waybill print PDF template will look good for all copy amounts.

+**Enable shipping insurance**
+This will enable the shipping insurance field on the checkout page

+**Enable free shipping**
+This will enable free shipping over a specified amount

+**Rates for free Shipping**
+Select the rates that you wish to enable for free shipping

+**Amount for free Shipping**
+Enter the amount for free shipping when enabled

+**Percentage for free Shipping**
+Enter the percentage (shipping of product) that qualifies for free shipping when enabled.
+Zero to disable

+**Enable free shipping from product setting**
+This will enable free shipping if the product is included in the basket

+**Suburb location**
+Select the location of the Suburb field on checkout form.
+The Suburb field will be displayed after the selected location.

+**Suburb title**
+Enter the title for the Suburb field.
+This custom Suburb Title will be displayed on the checkout form.

 **Frequently Asked Questions**